cerner/fhir.cerner.com/content/millennium/r4/other/binary.md

 _Implementation Notes_

-* For attachments with the `application/pdf` contentType, the `Binary.read` scope and either the `DiagnosticReport.read` or the `DocumentReference.read` scope is required.
+* The `Binary.read` scope and either the `DiagnosticReport.read` or the `DocumentReference.read` scope is required.
-* For attachments with the `text/html` contentType, the `Binary.read` scope and the `DocumentReference.read` scope are required.

 ### Headers

-Either `DocumentReference.content.attachment.contentType` or `DiagnosticReport.presentedForm.contentType` should be used to set the `Accept` header.
+`DocumentReference.content.attachment.contentType` should be used to set the `Accept` header.
 An `Accept` header of `application/fhir+json` could be supplied instead, if the JSON Binary resource is desired instead of the raw data.

 This resource will not accept the `application/json` mime type unless the underlying binary data is json.